-One of 4QD’s principal markets is ride-on golf buggies.
+One of 4QD’s principal markets is ride-on golf carts or buggies.
 Now there is a different market for buggies in UK as opposed to the USA.
 Most American machines use petrol engines and the buggies are two or more person vehicles.
 There are a few electric ones, but petrol is certainly more common.
 For the most part the electric ones use series-wound motors (in FAQ section) which are less efficient than the permanent magnet motors used on most British machines.
 PM motors are usually smaller than series wound so are used mainly for the smaller vehicles (one man ride-on machines) – which this page aims to cover.

 Buggies range from small, lightweight three wheelers up to more substantial four wheelers.